MalTheLegend104/WallShell/README.md

 - The "Wall"
   - When coming up with a name for the project, I looked up from my computer screen and saw a wall.
 It was supposed to be temporary, but it grew on me.
 - Is it really a "shell"?
   - That depends on how you implement it.
-It can act as a normal CLI, or be built into an OS to make a fully featured shell.
+It can act as a normal CLI, or be built into an OS to make a fully-featured shell.
   - It sits between a terminal and an application, and, in my mind, that's close enough to what a shell does to be called that.

 ## License